 The whole point of the weekly planner for summer is to help you think about how you spend your days and be purposeful.
 At the end of each week, you want to be able to look back and remember the fun things you did, and also be able to feel like you accomplished something.
 For example, you helped your family keep the house clean, or you went to the park with your friends, you talked to your Grandpa on the phone, or you practiced your math so you don’t lose the progress you made during the school year, you learned to play the ukelele, or you took some steps to work towards a goal.

 Whatever it is you want or need to do, you will be most happy and successful if you have a plan – even if it’s a loose plan.
 So good luck!
 Please pin and share this article with others!
 And if you have ideas for me, please comment below!
 I hope you have a wonderful summer.

 Hey, you want more?
 Check out my summer planner packs on Etsy!
-You can get 13 printable PDFs in either the pink floral or ocean blue style.
-Both summer printable planner packs come with a cover page, weekly page, daily page, bucket list, reading log, summer book tracker, journal page, notes page, doodle page, and calendar pages for May, June, July, and August.
+You can get 13 printable PDFs in either the pink floral or ocean blue style pictured here, or an adorable hummingbird style.
+All my summer printable planner packs come with a cover page, weekly page, daily page, bucket list, reading log, summer book tracker, journal page, notes page, doodle page, and calendar pages for May, June, July, and August.
 There are 13 unique pages in all.
 You can print them out as many times as you need!

 Leave a Reply

 Your email address will not be published.
 Required fields are marked *